Internet Service Provider Content Filtering

 If you have any questions or concerns about the updated rules for Content filtering please don’t hesitate to reach out to us.
 As a recap content filtering is optional it is not something that is required for your Internet connection if you have a minor.

 In accordance with Utah Legislation S.B.
 134, LR Communications is referring or suggesting content filtering methods for materials harmful to minors through third-party providers.
-We are not in the business of monitoring or filtering customers Internet use or access and we feel you, our customers are better informed and capable of making those decisions for yourself.
-We are happy to provide suggestions and assistance where possible, and appropriate, to you in order for you to filter and control your and your family’s online experience and content.
+We are not in the business of monitoring or filtering customers Internet use or access and we feel you, our customer are better informed and capable of making those decisions for yourself.
+We are happy to provide suggestions and assistance where possible, and appropriate, to you in order for you to filter and control you and your family's online experience and content.

 We do not provide or prefer any specific third-party vendor but we refer customers to some of the following commercially available options that provide reasonable methods of filtering the receipt of material harmful to minors.